The Three Degrees Biography (Wikipedia)

 The Three Degrees are an American female vocal group, which were originally formed in circa 1963 in Philadelphia, Pennsylvania.
 Although 15 women have been members over the years, the group has always been a trio.
 The current line-up consists of Valerie Holiday, Helen Scott and Freddie Pool.
 Holiday has been a member since she first joined in 1967, while Scott has been a permanent member since 1976, having been in the group from 1963 to 1966.
 The group were particularly successful in the UK, achieving 13 Top 50 hit singles between 1974 and 1985.

 The original members were Fayette Pinkney, Shirley Porter and Linda Turner.
-From 1967-1976, the line-up was Pinkney, Valerie Holiday and Sheila Ferguson, who would go on to sing lead on most of the groups biggest hits.
-This line-up was responsible for recording the first three (of seven) UK top 20 hits, including the 1974 single "When Will I See You Again", which was a huge international hit, peaking at #2 in the US and topping the UK Singles Chart.
-When Pinkney left the group in 1976, she was replaced by Helen Scott, who had also been a group member in the 1960s.
-This line-up had four more UK top twenty hits, including "Woman in Love", which reached #3 in 1979.
+Porter and Turner were soon replaced by Janet Harmon and Helen Scott.
+The line-up from 1967 to 1976 was Pinkney, Valerie Holiday and Sheila Ferguson, who would go on to sing lead on most of the group's biggest hits.
+This line-up topped the US Hot 100 as featured vocalists on the MFSB single "TSOP (The Sound of Philadelphia)" in 1974, and had seven UK Top 40 hits, including the 1974 single "When Will I See You Again", which was a huge international hit, reaching the Top 5 in seven countries, including number two in the US and topping the UK Singles Chart.
+When Pinkney left the group in 1976, she was replaced by a returning Helen Scott.
+This line-up had four UK Top 20 hits, including "Woman in Love", which reached number three in 1979.
 Ferguson left for a solo career in 1986.